Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Experiments

 \subsubsection{Task fMRI data acquisition and preprocessing}

-The working memory task fMRI data from 100 unrelated healthy subjects were collected and released by the Human Connectome Project (HCP) \citep*{Barch2013}.
+The working memory task fMRI data from 100 unrelated healthy subjects were collected and released by the Human Connectome Project (HCP) \cite{Barch2013}.
 No additional institutional review board (IRB) approval was required and informed consent was provided by all participants.
 The whole-brain echo-planar imaging (EPI) was acquired with a 32-channel head coil on a modified 3T Siemens Skyra (TR = 0.72 s, TE = 33.1 ms, flip angle = 52 degrees, BW = 2290 Hz/Px, in-plane FOV = $208\times 180$ mm, 72 slices with isotropic voxels of 2 mm with a multi-band acceleration factor of 8).
 The task fMRI includes two runs (left to right (LR) and right to left (RL)).
-In N-back working memory tasks, pictures of faces, places, tools and body parts were shown in front of participants in each block.
-In the 2-back condition, the subjects judged whether the current stimulus was the same as the one presented two steps earlier.
-In 0-back blocks, the subject judged whether any stimulus was the same as the target cue at the beginning of the block.
-There were 405 frames (with a TR of 0.72 s).
-There were 4 blocks of 2-back and 4 blocks of 0-back conditions (each lasting 25 s) and 4 blocks for fixation (each lasting 15 s).
-The task fMRI data in the HCP dataset were minimally preprocessed with a pipeline based on FSL (FMRIB's Software Library) \citep*{smith2004}.
+The task fMRI data in the HCP dataset were minimally preprocessed with a pipeline based on FSL (FMRIB's Software Library) \cite{smith2004}.